DinoChiesa/ApigeeEdge-BlueGreen-1/README.md

 ## Possible Enhancements

+1. Use Java

+   This is a functional proof of concept.
+It will perform well at reasonable load.
+For every request, there are a few custom objects created in the JavaScript callout, including the Weighted Random Selector callout, which uses a Gaussian object.

+   This could be optimized with the caching of the WRS and the Gaussian.
+   The way to do this is via a Java callout, which can use a LoadingCache from Guava which will persist and be used by multiple concurrent requests.

-A simple enhancement would be to refresh the cache of {target, weight} tuples asynchronously with respect to any request.
-That ought to be easy to do, using Nodejs.
-You could use the same Weighted Random Selector object in Javascript.
-Just use setTimeout() to refresh the cache periodically.
+2. An additional enhancement might be to refresh the cache of {target, weight} tuples asynchronously with respect to any request.
+Currently this proxy loads the weights data synchronously with respect to a request, when the cache times out.
+One request will incur the cost of loading.
+Making it asynchronous makes it fairer.

+   That ought to be easy to do, using a separate proxy with a Nodejs target.
 But I think of this as a YAGNI thing.
 It might be nice to have, but you probably aren't gonna need it.

 ## License